How to Fix Basement Leak: DIY Basement Wall Crack Repair That Even Novices Can Do

 Necessity is the Mother of Learning New Skills

-I did not exploit my wonderful neighbors by trying to induce them to do my work, but they gave me great advice and product recommendations.
+I didn't exploit my wonderful neighbors by trying to induce them to do my work, but I did talk to them for advice.
+They gave me great suggestions and product recommendations.
 THANK YOU, ALL!

 Here are the happy results of my crash course in basement leak repair.